 Pictured above are Marine Biology students listening to Dr. Rivest at a laboratory on a small barrier reef island in the western Caribbean.
 The lecture portion of the course is held in Cortland during the fall semester followed by a 14-day field experience during winter break in Belize.

-Outdoor Education Center at Raquette Lake
+William H. Parks Family Center for Outdoor Education Center at Raquette Lake

 Located in the heart of the Adirondack Mountains, SUNY Cortland’s educational facilities on Raquette Lake include the Antlers lodge, Kirby Camp and Huntington Memorial Camp, the only National Historic Landmark in the SUNY system.
 This unique learning environment is great for research activities, teacher workshops and high school classes.